hyperledger/fabric/docs/source/peers/peers.md

 ordering process --- and for a really detailed look at this process see the [Transaction Flow](../txflow.html) topic.

+### Using Fabric Gateway

+Hyperledger Fabric v2.4 introduces the optional Fabric Gateway to simplify client application development.
+Fabric Gateway (the gateway) migrates code for transaction proposals and endorsements to the gateway peer, which then interacts with the channels and peers required by the transaction.
+The legacy model of transaction proposal and endorsement code residing in the client application remains supported.
+For those who are ready to migrate to the new Fabric Gateway model, updated SDKs (Go, Node, Java) are provided.

+Before starting with the new SDKs, you should understand the [Fabric Gateway](../gateway.html) methodology, including the gateway's handling of the transaction proposal and endorsement process, interactions with the discovery service, and collection of endorsement policy results.

 ## Peers and Channels

 Although this section is about peers rather than channels, it's worth spending a